mehranj73/bitcoincashj/README.md

 ### Contributing to bitcoincashj

 If you would like to help contribute to bitcoincashj, feel free to make changes and submit pull requests.

-Not a programmer?
-Not a problem.
-You can donate Bitcoin Cash to the addresses below:

-bitcoincash:qptnypuugy29lttleggl7l0vpls0vg295q9nsavw6g

-PM8TJLAWsHQeTmCzXmUQDsW7ZvBY5v16xMgVHCVq68jyY6miSVhzhYXMwC2fcDz8MY8UQxyAfFzJsGuATyfXkbVAnUu2EYuxfAjLTfk1QBCq9rF7Bz1o